 Hundreds of protestors closed down the streets around the New York State Capitol in Albany on Monday to mark the start of six weeks of protests, teach-ins and other activities designed to continue the anti-poverty work Martin Luther King Jr. began in 1967.
 Actions took place at 29 other capitol buildings across the country.

-The Poor People’s Campaign was brought to an abrupt end when King was assassinated in 1968.
+The Poor People’s Campaign came together when King was assassinated in 1968.
 Organizers with backgrounds in labor, advocacy, religion, and education say they are reviving the campaign because King’s mission was left unfulfilled.
 And they say, things may be worse for the common worker now than they were in 1968.

 “We see more evidence that people are in worse shape today than they were in 1968,” said Barbara Smith, a former Albany councilwoman, feminist advocate, and member of the NYS Coordinating Committee for the Poor People’s Campaign.
 “Most poor people work a job and it’s just not enough to get by.
 They work one job if not two or three and it’s not enough to meet basic human needs in this very wealthy country.
 The minimum wage was higher in 1968 than it is now if you look at buying power, and adjust for inflation.”